schwarzkopfb/tesseract-ocr/docs.md

 Pass an image to Tesseract to recognize text from it.
 This method spawns a new tesseract process with the given options and streams the source into it.
-Callback is fired when the child process get finished.
+Callback is fired when the child process gets finished.

 * `source` can be a file path, a `stream.Readable` or a `Buffer`
 * `options` is an object containing options for the recognition process.
 All the following options are optional: